Commitment to Patient-Centered Care

 - Infectious Diseases, University of Minnesota, Minneapolis, MN, USA

 - American College of Physicians

-- Board Certification, Infectious Diseases, American Board of Internal Medicine
+- Board-certified in Infectious Diseases by the American Board of Internal Medicine

-- Board Certification, Internal Medicine, American Board of Internal Medicine
+- Board-certified in Internal Medicine by the American Board of Internal Medicine

 - Voted Top Doc, Minnesota Monthly